eike-welk/borg-backup-scripts/README.rst

 you for a repository name, a password, and a path to duplicate the backup repository.

-The script creates a new backup repository (in the current directory), creates the configuration files, beautifies the backup directory with a README and a restoration mount point, and starts the timer for the daily backups.
+The script creates a new backup repository (in the current directory).
+It also creates configuration files, beautifies the current directory, and starts the timer.

-A backup is created every night with the script ``borg-backup-create.sh``.
-It is controlled by a *Systemd* timer.
+From then on, a backup is created every night with the script ``borg-backup-create.sh``.

 Restore a Lost File